daanh99/QPACS-Project/README.md

 # QPACS-Project
-The project for Quantitive Performance Analysis of Computer Systems
+The project for Quantitive Performance Evaluation of Computer Systems